MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Are already using me to synthesize and extend your work

-So you’re way ahead of the curve.
-You’re not starting from zero; you’re mid-journey.
+So you're way ahead of the curve.
+You're not starting from zero; you're mid-journey.

-⚙️ What “Finishing” Looks Like (Even If Never Done)
+⚙️ What "Finishing" Looks Like (Even If Never Done)

-You don’t need to finish collecting everything before the system becomes useful.
+You don't need to finish collecting everything before the system becomes useful.

 The key is to start training and referencing from the center out — gradually.

 Think of it like a living oak:

-Trunk: core frameworks, values, and tone (your “Why” and “How”)
+Trunk: core frameworks, values, and tone (your "Why" and "How")

 Branches: program areas — Bloom, Being Balanced, SoulGym, Thrive in Challenging Times

 Leaves: outputs — posts, pages, videos, client communications

-Even if you only codify the “trunk and a few branches,” you’ll already get real leverage.
+Even if you only codify the "trunk and a few branches," you'll already get real leverage.

 🧩 What You and I Can Build Together

-We can build your own Wendy Clone System, grounded in your material and your rhythms, without tripping your “don’t tell me what to do” alarms 😉.
+We can build your own Wendy Clone System, grounded in your material and your rhythms, without tripping your "don't tell me what to do" alarms 😉.

-Here’s a gentle structure you could choose into as you feel able:
+Here's a gentle structure you could choose into as you feel able:

 Foundation: Gather key docs, transcripts, outlines, and voice samples into one folder (we can name it something like /SoulTech_AI_Core/).

 Categorize: I can help you tag and summarize them into themes and voice cues.

-Reference Map: We define 5–7 pillars of your body of work so we both know what “home base” is when creating new things.
+Reference Map: We define 5–7 pillars of your body of work so we both know what "home base" is when creating new things.

-Tooling: Once that exists, I can simulate the “Clone” — a model that always draws from your authentic material before writing anything new.
+Tooling: Once that exists, I can simulate the "Clone" — a model that always draws from your authentic material before writing anything new.

 Expansion: Add new works (videos, blogs, teachings) to the dataset as you go.

-That’s 95 % of what their course delivers — except here, it’s custom-fit to your soul’s language, not business-guru templates.
+That's 95 % of what their course delivers — except here, it's custom-fit to your soul's language, not business-guru templates.

 🌱 Next Step (Optional)

-If you’d like, I can sketch a gentle, flexible 30-day “AI Clone Lite” plan — more like a rhythm you can flow with when your energy allows, not a bootcamp.
+If you'd like, I can sketch a gentle, flexible 30-day "AI Clone Lite" plan — more like a rhythm you can flow with when your energy allows, not a bootcamp.

-You’ll end up with:
+You'll end up with:

 an organized data hub